 The majority of the Company's revenues are derived from customers who license content using electronic payments at the time of a transaction.
 The Company's accounts receivable are primarily from enterprise customers who require invoicing.
 The Company performs initial and ongoing credit reviews on these customers, which involve consideration of the customers' financial information, their location, and other factors to assess the customers' ability to pay.
 The Company also performs ongoing financial condition evaluations for its existing customers.
-As of December 31, 2021 and 2020, no single customer accounted for or exceeded 10% of accounts receivable.
+As of December 31, 2022, one customer accounted for approximately 22% of the accounts receivable balance.
+No other customer accounted for or exceeded 10% of the accounts receivable balance.
+As of December 31, 2021, no single customer accounted for or exceeded 10% of accounts receivable.

-Additionally, no single customer accounted for or exceeded 10% of revenue for the years ended December 31, 2021, 2020 or 2019.
+Additionally, no single customer accounted for or exceeded 10% of revenue for the years ended December 31, 2022, 2021 or 2020.